boxme/AsyncManager/README.md

 # AsyncManager
 ## Description
-AsyncManager hopes to keep management of background threads as simple as possible, by keeping the creation and termination of background tasks to just one API call.
+AsyncManager hopes to keep management of background threads as simple as possible, by keeping the creation and termination of background tasks to just one API call respectively.
-Callback, which will be processed on the Main Thread, can be overridden to process the result returned from the background operation.
+Callback, which will be processed on the UI thread, can be overridden to process the result returned from the background operation.

 ## SDK Support